sheftrip/Dutch-English-Translator/README.md

 Performance metrics such as cosine similarity and Pearson’s correlation coefficient, have also been implemented in the translator.

 This project was done in a group of five as a part of the course, Information Retrieval.

+Files containing the text on which the translator was trained has not been uplaoded due to size restrictions.